 On October 26, 2010 The Folsom City Council renamed the Folsom Lake Trail to the Johnny Cash - Folsom Prison Blues Trail.
 This project is planned to provide approximately 2.5 miles of Class I bike / pedestrian trail from the Historic Truss Bridge to Green Valley Road (Sacramento / El Dorado County line).
 A majority of the trail alignment will be within the Folsom Prison property.

 The project is broken into three major segments of City of Folsom responsibility consisting of:

-Phase 1 - Folsom Lake Crossing Bike / Ped Overcrossing to the Hancock Drive intersection
+Phase 1 - Folsom Lake Crossing Bike / Ped Overcrossing to the Folsom Prison Road intersection (Work has started)

 The first segment of the trail includes a bike/pedestrian overcrossing of the Folsom Lake Crossing Road.
 The rough grading of the approach ramp was completed in October 2011 in anticipation of the winter rains.
-Construction design of the bridge and trail will proceed in the winter of 2012 with an expected spring bid and start of construction in the summer of 2013.
+Construction design of the bridge and trail was completed in July 2013.
+Bidding was completed in October 2013; however, the bids received were higher than anticipated.
+Existing funding is being reallocated to enable an award in mid January 2014.
 Significant funding for the bike / ped overcrossing and a portion of the trail has been secured with additional grant applications in process for funding of the remaining portions of the trail.

 Contact Jim Konopka, Senior Trails Planner at (916) 351-3516 for more information.